Mariah Carey's Candid Rock Hall Response Goes Viral After Latest Snub — Video

 Mariah Carey's response to missing the 2026 Rock & Roll Hall of Fame is gaining traction, with a candid video showing exactly how she reacted to the news, despite previously calling the nomination a significant career milestone.

-Mariah Carey has addressed her latest Rock & Roll Hall of Fame snub, and her response is raising eyebrows.
-But it's what she said on camera that is driving the conversation.
+Mariah Carey is reacting to her latest Rock & Roll Hall of Fame snub, but her response is unexpectedly laid-back.
+It’s what she said on camera that stands out, especially as this marks her third consecutive nomination.

 Mariah Carey appears on "Watch What Happens Live With Andy Cohen" on September 23, 2025 | Source: Getty Images